Minot Adoption Attorney

 - Stepparent adoption

-Infant adoption usually takes place within an adoption agency, especially when a family adopts an infant of a different race, but birth parents can also independently identify an adoptive family with whom they wish to place their child (identified adoption).
-In other states, identified adoption is called private adoption.
-In some states, private adoption is not allowed.
+Infant adoption usually takes place within an adoption agency, but birth parents can also independently identify an adoptive family with whom they wish to place their child (identified adoption).

 Stepparents may also wish to adopt the children of their spouses, particularly in situations where the other natural parent has abandoned the children or agrees to the adoption.